michaelplaing/mr_rax/README.md

 ```
 There is a Client Mark (``0xff``) suffix on the VBI-encoded Client IDs to distinguish them.

 Interestingly (to me at least) the Variable Byte Integer encoding & decoding algorithms are quite flexible, allowing one to pick any number of bits per byte from 1 to 7.
-Here is the client tree shown with ``numbits`` set to 1, i.e. a binary tree. ``numbits`` is encoded into the 1st byte of each integer, hence when it is 1, the 1st byte is always ``0xfd``:
+Here is the client tree shown with ``numbits`` set to 1, i.e. a binary tree. ``numbits`` is encoded into the 1st byte of each integer, hence when it is 1, the 1st byte is always ``0xfd``, as leading zeros are suppresses.
+The remaining bytes of the encoded integer will contain either `0x00` or `0x01`:

 ```
 [0xfd]->[0x0001ff]